ossu/computer-science/README.md

 - [How to Use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

 **ps**: You don't need to do all that courses.
 Just pick one of them, learn the minimal because the other things you will learn on the go!

+## How to collaborate

+You can [open an issue](https://help.github.com/articles/creating-an-issue/) and give your suggestion to how we could improve this guide, or what we can do to improve the learning experience.

+You can also fork this project and fix any mistakes that you have found.

+Let's do it together! =)

 ## Next Goals